ReplitConnections/ReplitClone/README.md

 # ReplitClone
 This is an empty repo for anyone to add to and contribute to the replit clone.

+## How we can program
+Ironically, Replit is our best bet for programming this.
+I have created a team that is limited to 10 people.
+If we need more, we can figure something out.
+Please see the issue "I think I have a solution" for details.
+I have hooked the repo up to replit and made a test commit, and it works!

 ## Proposed structure (coding398)
 We'll need 2 seperate server structures for this.
 One to host the website, and one to host the containers.